LunarVim/starter.lvim/README.md

 # starter.lvim

-A great starting point for your LunarVim journey!
+A great starting point for your `Javascript`, `Typescript` and `React` LunarVim journey!

-## Submission Guidelines

-- Ideally one file!
-- IDE config must be added to its own branch named `lang-ide`
-- try to keep it focused on the language and not your biased keybindings/options
+# Configuration

+In order to get started with this IDE setup please remember to run the following command:
+`:MasonInstall typescript-language-server`